Saturdays, January 24 - April 4

 10 a.m. - 1 p.m.
 OR 6 - 9 p.m.

 This lively class introduces you to colored pencil drawing using the Garden as your subject.
 Learn color theory and composition.
 Explore methods for drawing botanical renderings and still-lifes working from photographs and reproductions.
-Some previous drawing experience is recommended.
-A supply list is emailed with the confirmation.
 More Information

 This group of orchid genera is adapted to climates with intermittent rainfall and have specialized organs to store water.
 These plants require higher light levels than are found in typical homes; however, they can thrive with proper care.
 Learn the cultural requirements of these orchids and their adaptation to the home environment.
 More Information

 Grow healthy and delicious food!
 Learn the basics and best practices for setting up a lower-maintenance, high-yield garden without using lots of chemicals.
 Explore bed lay-out, soil preparation, companion planting, crop rotation, and problem management.
 More Information